 Space smells like... what?!

 Everyone loves a surprising and interesting fun fact that makes you question the world around you—challenging your assumptions and long-held beliefs and ultimately proving that there’s never a time in your life when you stop learning.
 But you know what everyone loves even more than a fun fact?
-Well, a fun fact so surprising and interesting that you stop dead in your tracks to say, “Holy smokes!
+A fun fact so surprising and interesting that you stop dead in your tracks to say, “No way!
 Really?”

-To help you channel that feeling once more—OK, a full one hundred times!—we’ve compiled here the most interesting facts we could find in every genre imaginable that are guaranteed to stoke your curiosity.
+To help you channel that feeling once more—well, actually, 150 times!—we’ve compiled the most interesting facts we could find in every genre imaginable that are guaranteed to stoke your curiosity.
 So read on, and enjoy!
-And once you’ve picked your jaw up off the floor, don’t miss these 50 Random Facts That Will Simply Astonish You.

 Superman Didn’t Always Fly